+Questionnaire Questions on Viability

 The T2WG proposal for the very low, low, and medium tier levels is to assess equipment viability using the following three questions:

+Agree or disagree: My current equipment provides sufficient performance, capacity, and reliability to meet my current needs.

+How likely is it that your equipment needs will significantly change within the next 3-5 years?

+Agree or disagree: The required maintenance on this equipment has increased over the past three years.

 The proposal includes these questions in a general six-question questionnaire (see Table 5) that also collects information for the program influence component of POE.